zilishen/documentation/content/nap-waf/admin-guide/install.md

 The App Protect Bot Signatures feature is described [here]({{< relref "/nap-waf/configuration-guide/configuration.md#bot-signatures" >}}).<br>

-The App Protect Bot Signatures is named: app-protect-bot-signatures and it is a separate package like the attack signatures and threat campaigns.
+The App Protect Bot Signatures is named: app-protect-bot-signatures and it is a dependency similar to attack signatures and threat campaigns and can be updated more often like attack signatures and threat campaigns.
 The version number for this package reflects the date the package was released.
 For example: app-protect-bot-signatures-2023.11.14, where the format for app protect bot signatures is: YYYY.MM.DD.

 ### CentOS / RHEL 7.4+ / Amazon Linux 2